Issue Trees: Step-by-Step Guide with Examples (2026)

 For example, if you have determined that declining revenue is caused by customer churn, a solution tree would explore: how can we reduce churn?
 Branches might include improving product quality, adjusting pricing, enhancing customer service, and launching a loyalty program.

 In case interviews, you will primarily build diagnostic trees during the structuring phase.
-But if your interviewer asks a brainstorming question like "What are some ways this company could reduce costs?", you are building a solution tree.
+But when your interviewer asks an idea-generation question like "What are some ways this company could reduce costs?", you are building a solution tree.
+Structured brainstorming in case interviews is really just solution tree building under time pressure.

 Why Are Issue Trees Important?

 Issue trees matter because they prevent you from solving the wrong problem.
-Without a structured breakdown, most people default to brainstorming a random list of ideas.
+Without a structured breakdown, most people default to listing random ideas.
 That approach misses critical areas and wastes time on irrelevant ones.

 Here are the core reasons consultants at every major firm rely on issue trees:

-- They focus your effort.
-Using the 80/20 rule, you can quickly identify which branches matter most and spend your limited time there.
+• They focus your effort: using the 80/20 rule, you can quickly identify which branches matter most and spend your limited time there.
+Rigorous prioritization is the step that follows tree building in McKinsey's own problem-solving process

 In case interviews specifically, your issue tree is the first thing your interviewer evaluates after you finish structuring.
-Based on Glassdoor data from over 2,000 consulting interview reviews, candidates who present a clear, MECE issue tree pass the structuring portion at roughly 3x the rate of candidates who present an unstructured list.
+In the roughly 500 interviews I observed at Bain and as a coach, candidates who opened with a clear, MECE tree passed the structuring portion far more often than candidates who presented an unstructured list.
+It was the single most reliable early signal of a pass.

 How Do You Create an Issue Tree in 5 Steps?